bguiz/bgscratch/ember/ordr/notes.md

 	- this is where ember shines and shows its power
 	- one of the reasons why a nested router is powerful is that it allows you to have a hierarchy of controller present at the same time
 		- you can see the list of all tables, as well as the table details for a single table at the same time - and easily done
-	- "if your UI is nested, your routes should be nested" - wycats
+	- "if your UI is nested, your routes should be nested" - @wycats

 # Table detail